-Discussion Topic:
+Discussion Topic from Jess Wenger:

-2022/2023 recommendation to Senior Vice President for Operations regarding policies PRM-006 and PRM-010:
+Possible 2022/2023 recommendation to Senior Vice President for Operations regarding policies PRM-006 and PRM-010:

 PRM-006: Parking Policy for Capital Projects is not generally followed due to the burden the policy places on projects.
 There are numerous flaws in the policy that make it vague and unenforceable.
 The policy is written such that funds can only be used to support parking, when often additional transportation support is needed as well.
 Parking and transportation infrastructure support is something all building users expect, no different than they expect their building to have running water, sewage, and electric hookups.
 What if the policy were re-framed as “project support for user parking and transportation infrastructure needs.”
 Similar to building projects having to buy into UVA’s utility infrastructure, the projects would also buy into the transportation infrastructure as well.
 I would like the T&P Committee to discuss whether we think it would be appropriate to recommend to Colette the formation of an ad-hoc stakeholder group in the fall of 2023 to tackle revision of this policy.
 The group could meet over several months to take a deep dive into the challenges associated with the current policy.
 The stakeholder group would be charged with providing a suggested alternative to the policy that would allow P&T to have a predictable contribution to their budgeting needs that also supplies building occupants with appropriate transportation access.